stevenliatti/FestivalSearchEngine/README.md

 ## Technical stuff
 - Frontend will be coded in HTML and JS mainly
 - Backend will be done through Node.js and Express.
-The server will be connected to a SQL database to cache the previews URL and maybe other stuff.
+The server will be connected to a MongoDB database to cache the previews URL and maybe other stuff.
 - We decided not to use JamBase as it is not free and seems to give less informations than Eventful.
 We'll manage to go through the categories of the search.